Cyclone Tini: Ireland

 On 12 February 2014 the Kinsale Energy Gas Platform recorded a maximum wave height of 25 metres, apart from being a record at that location, it is also the highest maximum wave height recorded in Irish coastal waters (the previous record being 23.44 metres close to the M4 buoy in Donegal Bay off the Northwest coast recorded on 26 February 2014).

 The Irish state electricity board, ESB reported 260,000 users were without power at the height of the storm.
 With a total of 280,000 households (13% of all customers in |Ireland) affected as a result of the storm.
 The Energy Networks Association, claimed about 80,000 homes and businesses remained without electricity on 12 February 2014.
 The storm was particularly damaging to the Irish high voltage network, causing faults in 54 high voltage substations (each of which provide supply to 5,000–20,000 homes and businesses). with 25,000 individual faults reported on the power network.
 This was the second time ESB activated its Emergency Management Plan and Crisis Communications Plan, after 27 December 2013.

 The storm brought widespread tree falls and road closures around Ireland, with damage to buildings reported across southern Ireland.
 Cork County Council was criticised for not clearing fallen trees quickly enough and had to call in trained professionals to use chainsaws.
 Police declared a major emergency in County Kilkenny.
 Between 5,000 and 7,000 hectares of forest have been blown down, mainly in Munster.
 Across Ireland an estimated 7.5 million trees in total were blown down.
 In the early hours of 13 February the Irish contender for European Tree of the Year fell, a 200-year-old Grey Poplar in the grounds of Birr Castle, County Offaly.

+In February 2014, there was only one recorded death from Cyclone Tini, which was a middle aged man killed when a tree fell onto the car he was driving.